How to Teach Your Baby Sign Language to enhance language development and avoid tantrums. When to start and the benefits.

 Let’s talk about the benefits, when to get started teaching children signs, how to teach your baby, and some great resources.
 I will also share some stories from my own experience with my children and address concerns that baby sign language will actually ruin language development.

 Benefits of Signing With Your Baby

-Something Kaitlyn started a few weeks ago that I love is when she is done nursing on one side, she signs and says “all done.”
+Something Kaitlyn started as a ten month old that I love is when she was done nursing on one side, she signed and says “all done.”
 I then switch sides.
-No more guess-work on if she is done or just interested in what is going on around her.
+No more guess-work on if she was done or just interested in what is going on around her.

 Getting Started Teaching Your Baby Sign Language